sskorol/vosk-api-gpu/README.md

 Note that you have to download and extract a required [model](https://alphacephei.com/vosk/models) into `./model` folder.

+### Important notes

-Jetson Nano won't work with latest large model due to high memory requirements (at least 8Gb RAM).
+- Jetson Nano won't work with latest large model due to high memory requirements (at least 8Gb RAM).

-Jetson Xavier **will** work with latest large model if you remove `rnnlm` folder from `model`.
+- Jetson Xavier **will** work with latest large model if you remove `rnnlm` folder from `model`.

-Also make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.
+- Make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.

-Your host's CUDA version should match the container's.
+- Your host's CUDA version must match the container's.
 Jetson images were built with CUDA 10.1.
 As per the desktop version: CUDA 11.3.0 was used.

 ### Testing